about-code/about-code.github.io/menu/about.md

 title: About
 ---

-In this blog there are just infos about code at the moment.
+For the time being, this blog is about code, only.